Individual Game Tickets on Sale Right Now

 March 22, 2023 - Texas League (TL) - Springfield Cardinals News Release

-Opening Day on Thursday, April 6, is just around the corner, and you can get Individual Game Tickets for all 69 home games this season right now!
+Opening Day on Thursday, April 6, is just 15 days away, and you can get Individual Game Tickets for all 69 home games this season right now!

 Fans can order tickets right now by clicking the link below, calling (417) 863-0395 or visiting us at the Cardinals Front Office at Hammons Field from Monday through Friday from 9am - 5pm.
 The Gate 1 Ticket Office will open right before home games for convenient walk-up orders.